-Celebrate Valentine's Day by learning about real hearts, not just glitter-and-doily ones.
+Students can celebrate Valentine's Day by learning about real hearts, not just glitter-and-doily ones.

-What you need: Balloons, turkey basters (at least one balloon and baster per every two students), water
+What You Need: Balloons, turkey basters (at least one balloon and baster per every two students), water

-What to do: Pair children up in groups of two.
+What to Do: Pair children up in groups of two.
 Give each group a balloon and a turkey baster.
 Show students how to use the baster to squirt air.
 Challenge the children to use the basters to blow up the balloons.
 (One student may need to hold the balloon tight around the baster while the other fills the balloon with air.)
 Then let the students repeat the experiment with water.
 Show them how to draw up water with the baster, then inject it into the balloon.
 When the balloon is full, have them gently compress the balloon to expel the water.

-Talk about it: Ask students to show you their muscles.
-(Expect a lot of arm flexing!)
+Talk About It: Ask students to show you their muscles.
+Expect a lot of arm flexing!
 Then have them point to their hearts.
-(Most students will know that the heart is in the upper-left portion of the chest.)
+Most students will know that the heart is in the upper-left portion of the chest.
 Explain that the heart is a muscle that pumps blood through their bodies.
 When the heart fills with blood, it expands, like the balloon when it's full of air or water.
 When the heart contracts, it pumps the blood out to the body-just like a full water balloon expels water when compressed.

 Feel the Beat